pastorcmentarny/denva/kb/commmands.md

 `cat /etc/os-release` - display version of os
-`history > commands_history.txt` - save history of commands to file `pgrep -af python` - display all python processes running
+`history > commands_history.txt` - save history of commands to file `pgrep -af python` - display all python processes running `vcgencmd get_camera` - to check if camera is suppoeted and detected `lsusb` - to see list of usb devices connected to Pi `v4l2-ctl --list-formats-ext` - check what resolution are supported

 # Run it before turn it off Pi